 - Event Gateway checks records against a pattern.

-- If the record matches a defined pattern, it skips processing the record and passes it on.
+- If the record matches a defined pattern, it does not forward the message.

 - If the record doesn’t match the pattern, it applies further policies in the chain.